-All matter such as solids, liquids, and gases, is composed of atoms.
-Atom is simply the smallest structural unit of matter, or the smallest part of an element that displays all its qualities is called an atom.
+All matter, such as solids, liquids, and gases, is composed of atoms.
+An atom is simply the smallest structural unit of matter, or the smallest part of an element that displays all its qualities is called an atom.

 Atoms are the basic building blocks of matter.
 They are extraordinarily small, approximately spherical in shape.
 Their diameters can vary from 0.1 nm to 100 pm.
 Therefore, for the structure of matter, it is necessary to first define the atom and look at its properties.
 Atoms consist of a nucleus surrounded by electrons.
 The shell in which the electrons (electron shell) are located forms the basic volume of the atom.
 For an atom to be uncharged, the opposite charges of the nucleus and shell must be equal.

 The nucleus consists of two separate particles.
 These are Protons and Neutrons.
 Almost equal masses of protons and neutrons builds up the nucleus.

 Protons (p, H+, or 1H+) are positively charged while neutrons (n or n0) are uncharged.
 The mass of the electrons against the proton is 1/2000.
 This ratio is fixed and is not taken into account in the calculation of the atomic mass (atomic mass unit-amu) because the electron masses are very small.
 The mass of the nucleus is used directly in the calculation of the atomic mass unit.

 Weight is defined as the force acting on an object by gravity with a unit of Newton (N), while the unit of mass is kilogram (kg) and is a quantity related to the amount or energy of matter.
 Mass is a measure of the inertia of matter.